RespiteFromReality/scoop-godot/README.md

 - To install a package use `scoop install godot/<package name>` (like godot-beta-mono)
 # Disclaimers
 - Provided as-is, do not make this a core dependency of your workflow or god forbit CI/CD.
-- I'm not running GitHub Actions to autoupdate, so updates may be delayed.